SofiaDrobysheva/cool-tool/README.md

 A python CLI tool for managing convinient code snippets.
 Build with Typer and UV as dependency manager.

-# Make an alias, to avoid typing out the full name:
+# Make an alias, to avoid typing out the full name (when developing):
 ct='uv run cool-tool'

-To build the package do:
+To build the package:
 `uv build`

+To install the package:
+`uv pip install .`

 To run uv as shell (useful when doing development):
 `uv tool install . -e`